 - Hold your left arm straight out in front of your body at shoulder height with your palm facing up.

-- With your other hand, pull back on your fingers to feel a gentle stretch in your forearm.
+- With your right hand, pull back on the fingers of your left hand to feel a gentle stretch in your left forearm.

 Forward Overhead Swing

-- Start by standing with your arms to your side and feet about shoulder-width apart
+- Start by standing with your arms by your sides and your feet about shoulder-width apart

-- Take one small step forward on your left leg as you swing both arms overhead
+- Take one small step forward with your left foot as you swing both arms overhead.

 - Swing your arms back down as you step back.